Decoding cell signaling via optimal transport and information theory: Introduction

 \section{Introduction}

-Cells sense, process, and respond to external and internal cues to survive and adapt in a dynamic environment.
-However, signal transduction processes are challenged by molecular noise, which arises from multiple sources---such as stochastic birth and death of biomolecules, random molecular interactions, and fluctuations in the extracellular environment \cite{Kaern2005, Shahrezaei2008}.
-These noise sources shape cellular responses and influence the ability of cells to process signals reliably and make accurate decisions \cite{Eldar2010, Tsimring2014}.
-A widely adopted approach to quantify the reliability of signal transmission under noisy conditions is mutual information (MI) \cite{Shannon1948, Shannon1963, Mehta2009, Waltermann2011, Uda2013}.
+Cells sense, process, and respond to external and internal cues despite molecular noise.
+A widely adopted approach to quantify the reliability of signal transmission under noisy conditions is mutual information (MI) \cite{Shannon1948, Shannon1963, Waltermann2011, Uda2013}.
 An MI of 1 bit implies that the output can reliably distinguish between two equally likely input states \cite{Cheong2011, Uda2013, Tkacik2016}.
-As MI increases, the system gains higher resolution in distinguishing fine-grained differences in input levels, thus supporting more nuanced and precise cellular decisions \cite{Tostevin2009, Bowsher2014}.
-Because of its interpretability, MI has become the standard metric for evaluating signal fidelity in various biological systems\cite{Mehta2009, Cheong2011, Uda2013, Bowsher2014, Tkacik2016}.
+As MI increases, the system gains higher resolution in distinguishing fine-grained input states, thus supporting more nuanced and precise cellular decisions \cite{Tostevin2009, Bowsher2014}.

-However, effective biological functions often require more than just accurate state discrimination.
-The statistical alignment between input and output distributions (distributional correspondence) can constitute a distinct and critical dimension of performance.
-Distributional correspondence preserves key structural features of the input, enabling the system to replicate the input characteristics with high fidelity.
-The biological necessity of such correspondence is evident across systems.
-For instance, in developmental patterning, morphogen gradients of the Bicoid-Hunchback system in the fruit fly are reproducible across the embryos despite biochemical noise (Fig.~\ref{f1}a) \cite{Gregor2007}.
-In neuronal networks, input-output consistency plays a significant role in preserving key input features across several layers of interconnected neurons to reproduce reliable, undistorted output (Fig.~\ref{f1}b) \cite{Lansky2023}.
+However, effective biological functions often require more than accurate state discrimination.
+The statistical alignment between input and output distributions can constitute a distinct dimension of performance.
+Such distributional correspondence is evident in developmental patterning, where morphogen-response profiles must be reproducible despite noise (Fig.~\ref{f1}a) \cite{Gregor2007}, and in dose-dependent signaling \cite{Takahashi2008, Kramar2025}, where cellular responses scale with input magnitude.
 Similarly, several signaling pathways evolve to avoid losing signaling features by transmitting the signal in a linear, undistorted manner \cite{Nunns2018, Andrews2018}.
-In dose-dependent signaling programs (Fig.~\ref{f1}c), cellular responses scale with input magnitude \cite{Becskei2001, Biggar2001, Takahashi2008, Kramar2025}.